Intelligent-Instruments-Lab/iil.is/src/routes/news/stelpurrokka.md

 import CaptionedImage from "../../components/Images/CaptionedImage.svelte"
 </script>

 Calling all our female, intersex, non-binary and trans friends!
 We have joined forces with Girls Rock/Stelpur Rokka for a workshop this Friday!
 Esther Thorvalds, Rafaele Andrade and Ólöf Rún Benediktsdóttir welcome you to try out non-traditional instruments in the Stelpur Rokka Music Centre in Völvufell 17 this Friday at 5 pm.

-We will take a look at unique instruments and some wondrous music making tools! 👇
+Odd and unique instruments may change the way we think about music, but because of their special status they can be hard to come by.
+Stelpur rokka, in collaboration with the Intelligent Instruments Lab, now provides you with the opportunity to come see these wondrous music making tools for yourself and try them out. 👇

 <CaptionedImage
 src="news/stelpurrokka1.jpg"
-alt="Stelpur Rokka and ii lab" caption="Girls rock collab with ii lab"/>
+alt="Stelpur Rokka and ii lab" caption="Ólöf Rún Benediktsdóttir from Stelpur Rokka"/>

 **INSTRUMENTS PRESENTED:**